Whether you are a Trump supporter or not — and whether you care about the U.S. 2016 presidential elections or not –- the sign is funny, no?

 A new translation tool called Bridge is going to let us read those indecipherable posts, however.
 Bridge is making social media even more social.

 Bridge translates twitter and other social media platforms into multiple languages.
 This way, us digital humans can communicate – even more.
-Bridge uses only real humans for the translation of social media.
+Bridge uses of social media.

 Bridge goes one step further.